ArkadiuszSchabowski/Milionaires/README.md

 Technology Stack:
 - Frontend: Vanilla JavaScript
 - Backend: ASP.NET Core (C#)
-- Databse: Microsoft SQL Server, In-Memory SQL Server (for demo purposes)
+- Database: Microsoft SQL Server, In-Memory SQL Server (for demo purposes)
 - Communication: REST API

+Design Patterns:
+- Model View Controller (MVC)
+- Dependency Injection (DI)

 How to Run:
 - Clone the repository
 - Open the solution Milionaires.sln in Visual Studio.
+- Click the green arrow (Run) dropdown in the toolbar and select Production.
 - Press the F5 key or click the green compile arrow in the top toolbar.

 Demo - To quickly experience the application, simply visit the: https://milionaires.azurewebsites.net